Rocco Rock: Late career (1999–2002)

 After leaving WCW in late-1999, the Public Enemy began wrestling on the independent circuit.
 In June 1999, they briefly held the NWA World Tag Team Championship.
 From December 1999 to May 2000, they appeared with Xtreme Pro Wrestling.
 In July and August 2000, they wrestled in Perth and Sydney for the Australian i-Generation Superstars of Wrestling promotion, briefly holding the i-Generation Tag Team Championship on two occasions.

 In November 2001, Rock and Grunge (as the "South Philly Posse") took part in television tapings for the X Wrestling Federation in Orlando, Florida.

 In May 2002, Rock and Grunge began appearing with the Philadelphia-based Pro-Pain Pro-Wrestling promotion.

 Death

 Petty died of a heart attack on September 21, 2002, while en route to a Pro-Pain Pro Wrestling show where he was scheduled to wrestle against Gary Wolfe in a match for the promotion's heavyweight title.
 His family maintained that Petty never used drugs but that his death was caused by a congenital heart defect that runs in his family.

 Every year, the IWA-Mid South professional wrestling promotion memorializes him by holding the Ted Petty Invitational tournament.
-Previous winners include A. J. Styles, Matt Sydal, Low Ki, and Mike Quackenbush.
+Previous winners include AJ Styles, Matt Sydal, Low Ki, and Mike Quackenbush.